NaveenKrishnan27/AWS-Secure-Photo-Sharing-App/Readme.md

 ## Summary
 This app is **end-to-end secure, fast, and cloud-ready**.
 It combines AWS best practices with real-world cloud security concepts:
-- Users never access S3 directly
+- Pre-signed URLs to avoid public S3 exposure
 - IAM roles strictly separate uploader and viewer privileges
-- All activity is logged and encrypted
+- Encrypted logging and full monitoring with CloudTrail & KMS
 - Infrastructure is fully automated with Terraform, making deployment, teardown, and scaling a breeze
+- Deploy, test, and destroy in a few commands — fully repeatable and cost-controlled